lokejer/emnist-letters-telegram-bot/README.md

 # emnist/letters classifier bot

-A Telegram bot that classifies handwritten letters using a previous assignment's CNN on the EMNIST/letters dataset, via:
+Telegram bot that classifies handwritten letters using a previous assignment's CNN trained on ~88000 rows of images from the EMNIST/letters dataset.

+classify your image via 2 modes:
-- **Direct photo** — send a photo to the bot and it replies with the predicted letter and confidence (e.g. *Predicted letter: Z (confidence: 99.9%)*)
+- **direct photo** — send a photo directly to the bot and it replies with the predicted letter and confidence (e.g. *Predicted letter: Z (confidence: 99.9%)*)
-- **Inline query** — in any chat, type `@botname https://image-url.png` to classify a hosted image without leaving the conversation
+- **inline query** — in any chat, type `@botname https://image-url.png` to classify a hosted image without leaving the conversation

 ## Workflow